jadeforrest/blog/content/posts/2023-01-07--leaders-make-their-own-problems/index.md

 A leader is _a person that asserts a future for a group of people_.

 If you want to lead, you have to learn to make your own problems.
+You want the problems you're working on to be partially something you've generated.
+Because that is really the role of a leader: to scout out the upcoming terrain and prepare a group of people to navigate it.
+While you don't need to do all the scouting yourself, your need to have a way to make sure the future is explored and thought out.

-And hopefully, you'll find some of the process I've used to develop that future useful.
-Do you have your own methods?
-Please share them with me!
+Hopefully, you'll find this post useful to develop and approach to navigating that future.
+If you've found other methods to do so, please share them with me!

 ## Thank you

 [Jim Ruppert](https://www.linkedin.com/in/jim-ruppert-0ba71/) helped me see that I didn't have a vision for my organization.
 [Robert Goldmann](https://www.linkedin.com/in/coachrg/) helped me learn the perspective I needed to lead better.
 He helped me develop some of the questions on this list.
 [Alex Kroman](https://www.linkedin.com/in/alexkroman/) challenged me to consider things through multiple mental models.
+Thank you to [George Sudarkoff](https://sudarkoff.com) for feedback on the post and some minor edits.
 Image by <a href="https://pixabay.com/users/qimono-1962238/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1872665">Arek Socha</a> from <a href="https://pixabay.com//?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1872665">Pixabay</a>